ibalosh/parking-lot/README.md

 ### Database & Multi-tenancy

 - **Single Parking Lot**: Currently, the API uses the first parking lot facility from the database.
-This can be easily extended to support multiple parking lots by accepting a facility ID parameter in requests.
+This can be easily extended to support multiple parking lots by accepting a facility ID
 - **Database Choice**: SQLite for simplicity and ease of setup.
 Production deployments should use PostgreSQL or MySQL.

 ### Pricing & Currency

 - **Multi-currency Support**: The system supports multiple currencies (Currency model), but each parking lot uses a single currency defined in its Price configuration.
+Easily extendable this way
 - **Price History**: Tickets capture the price configuration at the time of entry (`price_at_entry`), ensuring historical accuracy even if pricing changes later.
 - **Hourly Pricing**: Every started hour is billed as a full hour.
 For example, parking for 1 hour and 1 second costs